Early-Career Researchers

 Marie Skłodowska-Curie Fellowships

 With the Individual Fellowship (IF) of the EU, postdoctoral researchers can go abroad to a freely chosen host institution.
-Let us advise you on the EU research funding!
+Let us advise you on EU research funding!

 more